JustRedTTG/PGE_Docs/docs/source/sprites.rst

 Sprites
 =======

-Sprites are a great part of Pygame Extra!
+Sprites are a great part of Pygame Extra, let's use them!

 Syntax
 ------

-Let's make a sprite, here is the syntax, running this will return the sprite object:
+Here is the syntax, running this will return the sprite object:

 .. code-block:: python